 prompted with how the program wants to be ran.
 The expected output is our sequence alignment map, or

-file.
-In this case, you can either specify an output file name using -o MT.sam
+.sam file.
+In this case, you can either specify an output file name using -o MT.sam or by directing

 the output using ` > MT.sam at the end of your command (but don't do both).
 Note that options like